Updated Oct. 4, 2022

 You’ve heard it a hundred times, but the customer is always right.
 Put yourself in your customer’s shoes and think about what kind of response you would like to receive if you were in a similar situation.
 Keep the response simple and short; there is no need to get into too much detail as this may come off as trying to outsmart the customer.
 If you think an explanation is necessary, follow up with the customer privately.

 None of your employees deserve to be abused, threatened, or harassed!
 It’s important to know when to report an abusive comment or review.
-If the person is threatening or uses racial or other discriminatory remarks, you should ban or report the person.
+If the person is threatening or uses racial or other discriminatory remarks, you should ban or report the person and delete their comments.

 They won’t always ‘say it to your face’.